endlos99/flashrom99/doc/MANUAL.md

 previously run programs left over by a warm reset.
 In rare cases, this may lead to graphical glitches or other unexpected behavior.

-Programs that read from or write to disk also may not work correctly.
-Right now this seems to affect only some systems, and mostly those with the original TI floppy disk controller.
-This issue is currently under investigation.

 Please refer to the troubleshooting section for a list of games known with issues.

+For cartridges using a Revision 1 board, programs that access disk drives may not work correctly on some systems, in particular with the original TI floppy disk controller.
+Please check [`R1DISKFIX.md`](R1DISKFIX.md) for an easy hardware fix.
+Note that Revision 2 boards are not affected.

-If you find additional images that doesn't work as intended on the FlashROM 99, please send a note to the developer at <r@0x01.de>, maybe the issue can be fixed with a software update for the 8515.
+If you find additional images that don't work as intended on the FlashROM 99, please send a note to the developer at <r@0x01.de>, maybe the issue can be fixed with a software update for the 8515.